 Aging often reduces magnesium levels.
 As we age, our intake and absorption of magnesium usually go down, while excretion goes up considerably.
 And besides that, many elders are on at least one medication known to deplete magnesium.
 Chronic stress is another magnesium thief.

 Magnesium is farmed out of the soil much more than calcium.
 A hundred years ago, we would get 500 mg of magnesium in an ordinary diet.
 Now we are likely to get just 200 mg

 Industrial agriculture depletes the soil of nutrients.
-We now know that significant use of fertilizers to create artificial fertility has had an adverse effect on natural soil fertility.
+We now know that the significant use of fertilizers to create artificial fertility has had an adverse effect on natural soil fertility.

 Depleted soil conditions mean that plants (and meat from animals that feed on these plants) are lower in magnesium.
 Chemicals such as fluoride and chlorine in the water supply make magnesium deficient in water since these chemicals can bind to magnesium.
 Common substances like caffeine and sugar, also deplete the body’s magnesium levels…So does stress.

 Certain foods can influence the body’s absorption of magnesium.
 If you drink alcohol in excess, for instance, it may interfere with the body’s absorption of vitamin D, which plays an important role in magnesium absorption.
 If you consume excess sugar, this can cause the body to excrete magnesium through your kidneys, “resulting in a net loss”.

 The following factors are also associated with significantly lower magnesium levels:

 1) Excessive intake of soda or caffeine